albinsuresh/thin-edge.io/docs/src/references/mqtt-topic-guidelines.md

    For example, a device can have a cloud connector/agent software that can be viewed as a service.
    Any software on the device can be modelled as a service, if monitoring them separately from the device makes sense.
    This abstraction be also be used to isolate various aspects of the device itself into separate groups, but still linked to the device.
-   For example, if you model a car as a device, the sensor data coming from different tyres, breaks, engine, infotainment system etc can be isolated into their own respective services (more like light-weight child devices).

    A service can have its own telemetry data which is separate from the device's telemetry data.
    For e.g: a service running on a device can report its own RAM or disk usage,